 The coefficient on inventory turnover is negative (although not statistically significant), indicating that firms with higher turnover rates pay smaller promotional allowances.
 This seems to be reasonable, given our expectations.
 The results for the firm's perceived profitability (as measured by ROE) are more ambiguous.
 The coefficient on ROE is not statistically significant in either specification and it actually switches sign when industry dummies are included.
 I conclude that perceived profitability is not good at explaining promotional spending.
-The coefficient corresponding to the grocery industry dummy is positive and statistically significant.
+The coefficient a -- Significant at the 5% level b -- Significant at the 10% level corresponding to the grocery industry dummy is positive and statistically significant.
 This should not be surprising given the prevalence of allowance payments in the grocery industry.